Penny Hardaway – your favorite player’s favorite player!

 You will probably watch the following YouTube videos, look up his not so amazing stats and accomplishments and try to justify why people like me that saw him play in his prime thought so highly of him.
 All I can really say is he is one of the true rare cases where you just had to see it to believe it.

 So enjoy a few clips that I proudly recorded and watched over and over again until I wore out my VCR heads.
+But first, a short Penny mix from my friend at OldSkoolBall.

 UPDATE: On April 1st of 2016, I got to interview Penny Hardaway and it ended with him thanking me for “my knowledge of the game.”
 Yeah, I’ll be bragging about that moment for a very long time.
 Here’s him talking about the best moments between him and Michael Jordan during that interview.